JakeyStew/Light_Puzzle_Game/README.md

 ## Running

-This app is very simple to run, just download the source code and built it in VSCode or Visual Studio 2019+.
+This app is very simple to run, just download the source code and build it in VSCode or Visual Studio 2019+.
 You can also run the .exe in the Release folder.

 ## Screenshots